Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 `keptn_project:website`, `keptn_service:front-end` and `keptn_stage:production`

-These tags are created when you [installed the `dynatrace-service` on Keptn](https://keptn.sh/docs/0.6.0/reference/monitoring/dynatrace) .
-If you do not see these tags, please STOP and ensure you follow this instructions linked above.
+These tags are created when you [installed the Dynatrace service on Keptn](https://keptn.sh/docs/0.6.0/reference/monitoring/dynatrace) .
+If you do not see these tags, please **STOP** and ensure you follow this instructions linked above.

-This tutorial WILL NOT WORK without those tags.
+This tutorial **WILL NOT WORK** without those tags.

 ----